vladimirfomene/guest-writer/articles/2018-12-24-Removing-Java-boilerplate-code-with-Project-Lombok.markdown

 ### Value Annotation

-According to Project Lombok, @Value is a variant for @Data except that it makes all the fields private and final.
+According to Project Lombok's documentation, @Value is a variant for @Data except that it makes all the fields private and final.
 It also does not generate setters.
 To demonstrate how this annotation works, create a `Value` package in `src/main/java`.
 Then create a `VanillaStudent.java` POJO in ths package.
 The code for this file should look like so:

 ```java